As if lacking in reasons to be the object of scorn, the invasive brown marmorated stink bug is giving Yorkers another cause for contempt.

 The little shield-shaped stinkers, looking for warm places to hibernate for winter, are crawling into heating units and causing sometimes-costly service calls as people fire up their furnaces for the first time this season.

 The winged bugs invite attention each fall as they clamber up the sunny exterior walls of houses and buildings to bask in the warmth, said Barbara Stewart, master gardener at the Penn State Cooperative Extension in York.
-It's also the time of year they're seeking cozy places for a long nap before they get back to breeding, a task which they managed to perform at least
+It's also the time of year they're seeking cozy places for a long nap before they get back to breeding, a task which they managed to perform at least twice -- maybe three times -- this year because of the warm spring, she said.

 So there are a lot of them, as Ben Stambaugh, vice president at Gohn & Stambaugh Inc. in Springettsbury Township, can testify.